qinyun-lin/KonFound-it-blog/content/about.md

 ---
 date: "2014-04-09"
-description: About me and this site
+description: About us and this site
 sidemenu: "true"
 title: About
 ---

-Hugo is a static site engine written in Go.
+We are a group of researchers who would like to contribute to

 It makes use of a variety of open source projects including: